• FB

 I took my original recipe and studied the ingredients.
 With pressure cooking, you need at least a cup of liquid but nothing near what you would need for putting something in a crockpot.

-Next, I reduced the brown sugar in it (slightly) and added the whole grain mustard to the cooking.
-Plus I left the veggies out (well not the onions) for main cooking.
+Next, I reduced the brown sugar in it (slightly) and added whole-grain mustard to the cooking.
+Plus I left the veggies out (well not the onions) for the main cooking.
 The first few times I made it I put them in the beginning and when the meat was done, the veggies were mush – eh, live and learn, right?

 Release Method Tip